-The HAS\FIXED\SIZE property is used to identify those bodies which have a fixed size.
+The HAS_FIXED_SIZE property identifies those bodies which have a fixed size.
 These bodies should not be given a SIZE property; indeed, it is an error to do so.
-The HAS\FIXED\SIZE property has two functions.
+The HAS_FIXED_SIZE property has two functions.
 First, it informs the Compiler that the body it attaches to has a fixed known size (specified in the property value); the Compiler will not produce a warning (#196).
 Second, it causes an error message to be produced if a SIZE property is found.

 Many of the bodies in the standard Valid libraries have this property attached to them.
 It is used for versions of physical parts that display all sections.
 The vectored version of the body typically represents a one bit section of the part.
 The second body version represents all sections of the part.
-If the part has, for example, four sections, then the second body version will be given a HAS\FIXED\SIZE="4" property to specify that it represents 4 bits.
-This is important since the models (for the Timing Verifier and Logic Simulator) are modeled as one-bit sections with the SIZE property specifying the actual number of bits for each instance.
-The HAS FIXED SIZE property causes a "default" SIZE property to be attached to support the models.
+If the part has, for example, four sections, then the second body version will be given a HAS FIXED SIZE="4" property to specify that it represents four bits.
+This is important since the models (for the Timing Verifier and Logic Simulator) are modeled as one-bit sections with the SIZE property specifying the actual number of bits for each The HAS FIXED SIZE property causes instance. "default" SIZE property to be attached to support the models.
 The presence of a user assigned SIZE property on these bodies is always an error since none of the pins of the body or the definition of the body use the SIZE property.

-The HAS\FIXED\SIZE property can be attached as a default body property (attached to the ORIGIN body in the .BODY drawing) or it can also be attached to the body when used in a drawing (with the PROPERTY Graphics Editor command).
+The HAS_FIXED_SIZE property can be attached as a default body property (attached to the ORIGIN body in the .BODY drawing) or it can also be attached to the body when used in a drawing (with the Graphics Editor's PRO-PERTY command).